margelo/react-native-skottie/README.md

 #### Proguard

-If you're using Proguard, make sure to add the following rule in `proguard-rules.pro`
+If you're using Proguard, make sure to add the following rule in `proguard-rules.pro`:

 ```
 # for skia, if you haven't add it